emmettgb/Neptune.jl/README.md

 In terms of position within the Julia Community, the relationship between Neptune and Pluto might be thought of as analogous to Gnome and KDE in the Linux community - in open source, when different developers and users and researchers have different vision and priorities, forks are the natural outcome.

-Neptune is an experiment, offered with a hope for progress and increased convenience.

 **Explore models and share results** in a notebook that is